Shaf8808/PP4-news-site/README.md

 <img src="./docs/readme_images/homepage-no-user.jpg">

-The screenshot above showcases my main homepage that the user is greeted with as soon as they enter my site.
-I have spent a lot of time ensuring the overall structure and layout of the homepage was both visually attractive as well as laid out in an organised manner.
+The screenshot above showcases my main homepage which the user is greeted with as soon as they enter my site.
+I have spent a lot of time ensuring the overall structure and layout of the homepage were both visually attractive as well as laid out in an organised manner.

 <img src="./docs/readme_images/homepage-admin.jpg">

-As the only one who can add, edit and delete artices and releases on my website is the administrator (myself), the homepage that I look at is very different than the one other users see.
+As the only one who can add, edit and delete articles and releases on my website is the administrator (myself), the homepage that I look at is very different from the one other users see.
 The screenshot above shows what I can see when I log in with my admin credentials.
 As it shows, there are two buttons displayed at the bottom of each data entry for both articles as well as releases.
 One button is to edit a particular entry, while the other button deletes it from the site and database.

 The reason why I decided to include this is because I needed a way for myself to quickly edit and/or delete data straight from the site itself rather than through the pre-installed admin panel included with the Django framework.
 It also covers the crud functionality of my website from an administrative perspective, with the ability to create, read, update and delete data.
 This is an effective and easy way of manipulating the data presented on the website to users.